sakaki-/gentoo-on-rpi-64bit/README.md

 * As of version 1.2.0 of the image, the SPI interface has been activated (via `/boot/config.txt`); feel free to comment this out again if you need the GPIO lines it uses.
   * Additionally, as of 1.2.0, the necessary binaries for using your RPi3 to [disable the Intel Management Engine](https://wiki.gentoo.org/wiki/Sakaki's_EFI_Install_Guide/Disabling_the_Intel_Management_Engine) are now bundled with the image.
 Together with the above change, this allows your system to be used to run [`me_cleaner`](https://github.com/corna/me_cleaner) 'out of the box' (provided you have the correct [hardware connector and wires](https://wiki.gentoo.org/wiki/Sakaki's_EFI_Install_Guide/Disabling_the_Intel_Management_Engine#Prerequisites), of course).
 Users uninterested in this particular application are unaffected, and need take no action.

+* The image uses the RPi3's hardware random number generator to feed `/dev/random` (via `sys-apps/rng-tools`); see [these notes](https://github.com/sakaki-/rpi3-overlay/tree/master/sys-boot/rpi3-64bit-firmware) for further details.
+* As a (limited, 64-bit) build of `media-libs/raspberrypi-userland` is included, you can use `vcgencmd` etc. Note however that MMAL and OpenMAX IL features are *not* currently supported (this is an issue for *all* 64-bit OS on the RPi3 at present, please see [here](https://forums.gentoo.org/viewtopic-p-8106974.html#8106974) and [here](https://github.com/raspberrypi/userland/issues/460).
+* If you wish to share files on a network with Windows boxes, please note that `net-fs/samba` is bundled as of version 1.2.2 of the image.
+To configure and activate it, please see e.g. [these notes](https://forums.gentoo.org/viewtopic-p-8215174.html#8215174).
+* An `sysctl.d` rule (`35-low-memory-cache-settings.conf`) is used to modify the kernel cache settings slightly, for better performance in a memory constrained environment, per [these notes](https://www.codero.com/knowledge-base/pdf.php?cat=3&id=388&artlang=en).
+* As of version 1.2.2 of the image, a startup service (`rpi3-safecompositor`) is used to turn off display compositing if a high pixel clock is detected (> 1.2175MHz, currently).
+This is because certain applications, for example LibreOffice v6 Draw and Impress, can cause the whole system to lock-up when used with compositing on under such conditions.
+* Also as of version 1.2.2, a startup service (`rpi3-ethfix`) is used to workaround certain RPi3B+ Ethernet issues via `ethtool`.
 * You can easily install (and run) 32-bit Raspbian apps on your 64-bit Gentoo system if you like (using `apt-get` from a `chroot`), since [ARMv8 supports mixed-mode userland](https://community.arm.com/processors/f/discussions/3330/how-aarch32-bit-applications-will-be-supported-on-aarch64?ReplyFilter=Answers&ReplySortBy=Answers&ReplySortOrder=Descending).
 If this interests you, please see my wiki entry on this subject, [here](https://github.com/sakaki-/gentoo-on-rpi3-64bit/wiki/Running-32-bit-Raspbian-Packages-on-your-64-bit-Gentoo-System).
 * To install source packages with resource-intensive build profiles, you can temporarily mount the image within a `binfmt_misc` QEMU user-mode `chroot` on your PC, and perform the `emerge` there.
 For further details, please see my wiki tutorial [here](https://github.com/sakaki-/gentoo-on-rpi3-64bit/wiki/Build-aarch64-Packages-on-your-PC%2C-with-User-Mode-QEMU-and-binfmt_misc).
 * If you would like to run **benchmarks** on your RPi3 system, please see [these notes](https://github.com/sakaki-/gentoo-on-rpi3-64bit/wiki/Effective-Benchmarking-on-your-64-Bit-RPi3-System).